 All prefer well-drained soil (preferably on the sandy side), enriched before planting with organic matter.
 In fall or spring, plant bulbs as deep as their heigh or width, whichever is greater.
 Space smaller species 4–6 in. apart, larger ones 8–12 in. apart.
 Cut back on watering or let soil go dry when foliage begins to yellow after flowering.
 Foliage dies to the ground, even in mild-winter areas.
 Lift and divide only after clumps become crowded.

 From Southeast Asia.
-Clumps of gray-green, flat leaves 1/4 in. wide, 1 ft. long or less.
-Abundance of 1 to 1 1/2 ft. tall stalks bear clusters of flowers in summer.
-Flowers have scent of violets, are excellent for fresh or dry arrangements.
-Leaves have mild garlic flavor, are useful in salads and cooked dishes.
+Clumps of gray-green, flat leaves 1/4 in. wide and 1 ft. long or less.
+Abundance of 1–1 1/2-ft.-tall stalks bear clusters of flowers in summer.
+Flowers have the scent of violets and are excellent for fresh or dry arrangements.
+Leaves have a mild garlic flavor and are useful in salads and cooked dishes.